Skip to content

 General form of the custom command function~

-The custom command function have the general form below where parameters are optionals:
+The custom command function have the general form below where parameters are optional:

 def function_name(cmd, idx, payload, payload_json)